Welcome to Downtown Oakland

 Ratto's Deli.

 Right in the middle of Lakeside, Downtown, and Jack London is Oakland's bustling Chinatown.
 This is not some tatty collection of cheap souvenir shops; it's a living, breathing, vital community filled with bakeries, restaurants, and sidewalks jammed with shoppers and visitors.
-Annual festivals include the
+Annual festivals include the Lunar New Year Bazaar and the Oakland Chinatown

 StreetFest.